Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Categorization of the Communities

 Table~\ref{table:communities_categories_table} presents a comparison of the volume and prevalence of various categories among the two community categories: those forbidding AI publications (\textit{AI-disallowed communities}), and those not referencing AI in their description and rules (\textit{AI-neutral communities}).
 Although fewer communities explicitly forbid AI content (24 versus 33), these subreddits exhibit more activity, with approximately 4.9 million posts, and 3.7 million of them being image-based posts (posts including a media item), compared to 2.8 million posts and 2.2 million image-based posts in the \textit{AI-neutral communities}.
 The table also suggests that subreddits that disallow AI have significantly more AI-related posts, with 4,458 posts where the author admitted that the image was AI-generated, and 3,334 posts where a commenter implied that the image was AI-generated, verses 1,540 and 1,041 respectively in the \textit{AI-neutral} subreddits.

 This quantitative comparison reveals several unexpected findings.
 Although the majority of posts of any kind within these subreddits are image-based, comprising 75\% in \textit{AI-disallowed} communities and 77\% in \textit{AI-neutral} communities, only a minimal percentage of the posts included texts implying AI involvement in creating the image.
-Specifically, AI-claiming texts were presented only in 0.21\% of image-based posts in \textit{AI-disallowed} communities, and 0.12\% in \textit{AI-neutral} communities, including texts made by the author of the post (referred to as \textit{Transparent AI posts}) and those made by commenters (referred to as \textit{Suspected AI posts}).
-Furthermore, when AI involvement was mentioned in relation to the creation of the image, it was mostly by the content creators themselves, accounting for 57\% (4,458 out of 7,792) of cases in \textit{AI-disallowed} communities, and 60\% (1,540 out of 2,581) in \textit{AI-neutral} communities.
-Finally, for 87\% (2,894 out of 3,334) of the \textit{Suspected AI posts} in the \textit{AI-disallowed} communities, i.e. posts where a non-author commenter implied AI involvement, the comment served as the first indication that the attached image was AI-generated, without the author of the post disclosing the use of AI.
+Specifically, AI-claiming texts were presented only in 0.21\% of image-based posts in \textit{AI-disallowed} communities, and 0.12\% in \textit{AI-neutral} communities, including texts made by the author of the post (\textit{Transparent AI posts}) and those made by commenters (\textit{Suspected AI posts}).
+Since AIGC was not prevalent before 2022, we recalculated the metric using data from January 1, 2022, onward.
+Across 2022–2023, \textit{Transparent} or \textit{Suspected AI posts} accounted for only 0.49\% of all image-based posts in both \textit{AI-disallowed} and \textit{AI-neutral communities}.
+Furthermore, when AI involvement was mentioned in relation to the creation of the image, it was mostly by the content creators themselves, accounting for 57\% (4,458 out of 7,792) of cases in \textit{AI-disallowed communities}, and 60\% (1,540 out of 2,581) in \textit{AI-neutral communities}.
+Finally, for 87\% (2,894 out of 3,334) of the \textit{Suspected AI posts} in the \textit{AI-disallowed communities}, i.e. posts where a non-author commenter implied AI involvement, the comment served as the first indication that the attached image was AI-generated, without the author of the post disclosing the use of AI.
 The same percentage was observed in the second category as well.
 We explore these differences further in our analysis.